0atman/trebetherick.net/content/haven.md

 ## 1920
-The Haven front lawn a grass tennis court was built possibly, chickens were kept and a cow for milk also a vegetable garden was tended, all in the field on the southern side of the house.
+The Haven front lawn was laid out as a grass tennis court, chickens and a cow were kept also a vegetable garden was tended, all in the field on the southern side of the house.
 Water was drawn from a well in the garden, which still exists, though it is falling into disrepair at this time.
-A man was employed for two hours twice a day, pumping to fill the roof tank for WC flushing and washing, a wonderful 'modern' luxury and convenience at that time.
+A man was employed for two hours twice a day, pumping to fill the roof tank for WC flushing and washing water, a wonderful 'modern' luxury and convenience at that time.
 A secondary hand pump was located in the scullery for drinking/cooking water.

 ## The Haven Poultry
 <img width="40%" src="/Haven-poultry-1950.png" alt="Haven-poultry-1950.png">